learn-co-curriculum/js-basics-logical-operators-readme/README.md

 // => 81
 ```

-There are effectively three outcomes for the `&&` operator:
+There are three different ways the `&&` operator can be evaluated:

 | Left side |   Right side   | Return value | Truthiness of return value |
 |-----------|----------------|--------------|----------------------------|